-- a. promoting the inclusion, integration and welfare of the Beneficiaries, by encouraging a public commitment to becoming a place of welcome, acceptance and safety, or - b. the provision of grants and material donations provided to the Beneficiaries and/or other charities or organisations working to improve their conditions of life, or - c. the provision of resettlement support services including activities that facilitate the cultural, social and economic integration of the Beneficiaries.

-2. To advance the education of the public in general about the issues relating to forcibly displaced people and their dependants.
+- a. promoting the inclusion, integration and welfare of forcibly displaced people, by encouraging a public commitment to becoming a place of welcome, acceptance and safety, or - b. the provision of grants and material donations provided to forcibly displaced people and/or other charities or organisations working to improve their conditions of life. or - c. the provision of resettlement support services including activities that facilitate the cultural, social and economic integration of forcibly displaced people. - 2.
+To advance the education of the public in general about the issues relating to forcibly displaced people.